9.4 Raising awareness about global issues

 The North Rhine-Westphalian development policy information and education programme (EpIB – Entwicklungspolitische Informations- und Bildungsarbeit) promotes projects by One World groups as part of development policy education.

 The North Rhine-Westphalian environment ministry (Umweltministerium) launched a funding initiative in 2016 to help set up a regional network of non-formal environmental education institutions (available in German).
 The institutions support formal education and work, for example, with child day care centres, schools, universities and training providers.

 In 2009, the German Rectors' Conference (Hochschulrektorenkonferenz, HRK) announced that the topic of sustainability would be integrated into teaching and research (available in German).
 There are stakeholders and groups at various universities across Germany who work with the content and methods of education for sustainable development.
 Examples:

 - Bochum University of Applied Sciences (Hochschule Bochum),

 - University Heilbronn (Hochschule Heilbronn),

-Education for sustainable development is integrated into teacher training to differing levels in the various federal states.
-Programmes range from topics related to sustainable development, to support services including specialist lectures, symposia or tackling the topic in school initiatives and education days.
+Education for sustainable development is integrated into teacher training to differing levels in the various federal states (available in German).
 There are many training programmes available to trainers and educators, such as:

 - Training provided by the Youth of BUND in North Rhine-Westphalia (BUNDjugend NRW).